Dodgers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers were defeated in the one game they played as the underdog this season.
+- The Dodgers have won nine of the 18 games they were the moneyline favorite this season (50%).

-- Los Angeles has played as an underdog of +100 or more once this season and lost that game.
+- Los Angeles has a 4-4 record (winning 50% of its games) when playing as moneyline favorites of -165 or shorter.

-- The Dodgers have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.
+- Based on this game's moneyline, the Dodgers' implied win probability is 62.3%.

-- Los Angeles and its opponents have gone over the total this season in nine of its 19 opportunities.
+- Los Angeles has combined with opponents to go over the total nine times this season for a 9-10-1 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.